ccabrerar/vicidial/readme.md

 This way, you should end with the official code inside ```/usr/src/astguiclient/trunk``` and the modified GIT one in ```/usr/src/astguiclient-git/trunk```.
 Depending on which one you install, you will get that one working.

 ## Related repositories
-You may want to look at my [Viciphone](https://github.com/ccabrerar/viciphone) repository, which is an excellent companion for Vicidial.
+You may want to look at my [Viciphone 2.0](https://github.com/ccabrerar/viciphone) repository, which is an excellent companion for Vicidial.